 3. You kickstart the wealth-building magic of compound interest

 I love the law of compounding interest so damn much.
 It’s sexy, it treats you right, and it will never break your heart.
 (Until you borrow money.
 But we’re not talking about that today.
-Don’t harsh my buzz!)
+Don’t harsh my mellow!)

 I know, right?
 I’ll give you a moment to collect yourself.